ignite/cli/docs/run/index.md

 - Creates accounts
 - Initializes a blockchain node
 - Starts the following processes:
   - Tendermint RPC
   - Cosmos SDK API
   - Faucet, optional
 - Watches for file changes and restarts
 - Exports state

-The `starport serve` command starts a fully operational blockchain.
 You can use flags to configure how the blockchain runs.
-All flags are optional.

 ## Define How Your Blockchain Starts

-Flags for the `starport serve` command determine how your blockchain starts:
+Flags for the `starport serve` command determine how your blockchain starts.
+All flags are optional.

 `--config`, default is `config.yml`